-- Sometimes we try to cover our careless or thoughtless remarks with the phrase "I'm just joking" or "Just kidding" as if that makes what we said OK to say - How do we feel when someone insults you or puts you down and is "just joking"? - What does it say about us if we have to drag someone down to be funny or look better ourselves, what does that indicate about our thoughts and heart? - If you ever find yourself saying "just joking" then you shouldn't have said it in the first place - Is it something we can picture the savior doing?
+- Sometimes we try to cover our careless or thoughtless remarks with the phrase "I'm just joking" or "Just kidding" as if that makes what we said OK to say - How do you feel when someone insults you or puts you down and is "just joking" - If we ever find ourselves saying "just joking" then we shouldn't have said it in the first place - What does it say about us if we have to drag someone down to be funny or look better ourselves, what does that indicate about our thoughts and heart? - Is it something we can picture the savior doing? - Think of the people who make us feel like we are somebody